TheRealMesteven/FLEETMOD/README.md

 + Reintegrate Comms Proximity, Crew & Captains (Choice Option) - Not Started
 + Reintegrate Ship Claiming - Not Started
 + Crew Organised Player Display - Not Started

+Current Bugs:
+A) F1 - Ship spawning bind - appears non functional
+B) Warp needs a check for warping without to a sector without a waypoint setup.
+C) Every FleetMod gets skip warp option (Not all can trigger)